 Let’s Meditate is a free, guided, mindfulness meditation series sponsored by Cornell Health in collaboration with campus partners.
 Meditation sessions are held daily Monday-Friday at various campus locations during the fall and spring semesters.
 No prior experience is needed and all are welcome.

 All students can benefit from exploring the great natural beauty of the Cornell campus.
-Cornell Health physicians may prescribe time in nature as part of a treatment plan.
 Spending a few hours each week in nature can improve mood, cognitive ability, alertness, ability to concentrate, social connection and overall sense of well-being.
 Visit the Nature Rx website for information about natural areas located near campus.

-The Return from Leave of Absence Support Group meets weekly throughout the semester.
+The Returning Students Group meets throughout the semester.
 Meetings are tailored to meet the needs of the participating students, and may involve group discussion, guest speakers, board games, or other activities determined by the group.

 For students at Cornell Tech